-The goal for 2014 is to install a video camera at the top of the fish ladder.
+A grant was awarded to the Ipswich River Watershed Association to install an underwater video camera at the top of the fish ladder.
 This technology will function similar to the trap maintained by DMF in the past with the advantage of being easier to deploy on a more frequent basis and less intrusive.
 We suspect herring may migrate in the evening or early morning based on reports of sightings after 7pm when counting has stopped.
 By using software to record passage events, it is hoped that this will improve the analysis of when herring migrate as well as record other species.
 This will be used to supplement visual count data as a means to compare accuracy.